First class (aviation): In North America

-US discount carriers (such as Southwest Airlines and Frontier Airlines) do not have first-class cabins, instead opting for an all-economy layout, sometimes with a few select rows with extra legroom (such as bulkhead and emergency row seats) available for a fee (or, in the case of Southwest, on a first-come, first-served basis due to their boarding process).
+US discount carriers (such as Southwest and Frontier) do not have first class cabins, instead opting for an all-economy layout, sometimes with a few select rows with extra legroom (such as bulkhead and emergency row seats) available for a fee (or, in the case of Southwest, on a first-come, first-served basis due to their boarding process).

 In Europe

-First-class service was formerly available on intra-European flights on airlines such as Air France, British Airways, Lufthansa and Swiss International Air Lines.
+First class service was formerly available on intra-European flights on airlines such as Air France, British Airways, Lufthansa and Swiss International.
 First class seats were typically configured in a 4-abreast configuration, similar to current North American domestic first class seats, rather than the 6-abreast configuration used for economy and latterly business class services.

 During the 1980s European first class was largely phased out in favour of 6-abreast seating throughout the aircraft, with variable numbers of seats allocated to business class (the business class cabin often being marked with a moveable divider).
 This allowed greater flexibility for the airlines, allowing them to allocate different amounts of premium seating depending on the route.
-Turkish Airlines are one of the few European airlines still offering 4-abreast seating in their premium intra-Europe cabins, but they're sold as business class seats rather than first class.
-The same situation is in Russia onboard Aeroflot intra-Europe flights.
+Airlines flying longer intra-European routes, such as Aeroflot, El Al, Icelandair and Turkish Airlines, still offer dedicated 4-abreast seating in their premium intra-Europe cabins, but they are sold as business class seats rather than first class.

 Additional benefits

-On the ground, first-class passengers usually have special check-in and security zones at the airport.
-Some airlines operate private first-class terminals and/or offer international first-class passengers complimentary limousine rides to the airport.
+On the ground, first class passengers usually have special check-in and security zones at the airport.
+Some airlines operate private first class terminals and/or offer international first class passengers complimentary limousine rides to the airport.
 While it is typical that these passengers have lounge access, some airlines have separate lounges for first and business whereas the former may have more luxurious amenities.
 These passengers can often board the aircraft before other passengers, sometimes through their jetbridge.

 Alcoholic and non-alcoholic drinks are complimentary and gourmet meals are usually served with a choice of wine, dessert, and apéritifs.
 Often these meals have been designed by leading chefs and are served on white linen tablecloths and with real cutlery.

 Pricing

-Historically, first-class air travel has been very expensive.
-First-class long-haul fares regularly exceed $10,000 or €10,000 per person for an intercontinental long-haul round trip, as opposed to $4,000–5,000 international business class tickets and $300–2,000 economy class tickets.
+Historically, first class air travel has been very expensive.
+First class long-haul fares regularly exceed $10,000 or €10,000 per person for an intercontinental long-haul round trip, as opposed to $4,000–5,000 international business class tickets and $300–2,000 economy class tickets.
 With the emergence of frequent-flyer programmes, however, passengers have been able to upgrade their business or economy class tickets through membership in elite frequent-flyer programmes and through the policies of some airlines that allow business and economy-class passengers to purchase last-minute upgrades on a space-available basis.
-Some airlines also offer upgrading to first class as a bonus to their employees.

 Current operators

-This is a list of airlines with First Class for international flights only, omitting the products branded as domestic First Class common in the US.
+This is a list of airlines that have some or all of their wide-body long-haul aircraft equipped with a First Class section as of 2024, omitting the products branded as domestic First Class common in the United States: